braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/mms/create.md

 ### vCard Contact Cards

-vCards, also known as Virtual Contact Files (.VCF), are a standardized file format for sending business/contact information that can be easily imported into address/contact books. vCards can be created [programmatically(https://www.twilio.com/blog/send-vcard-twilio-sms) and uploaded to the Braze [Media Library]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/media_library/#media-library) or created through our built-in Contact Card Generator.
-Some common properties that can be assigned to these cards are name, image, phone number, address, and email.
+vCards, also known as Virtual Contact Files (VCF), are a standardized file format for sending business and contact information that can be easily imported into address books or contact books. vCards can be created [programmatically](https://www.twilio.com/blog/send-vcard-twilio-sms) and uploaded to the Braze [Media Library]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/media_library/#media-library) or created through our built-in Contact Card Generator.
+You can assign common properties to these cards, such as your company's name, phone number, address, email, and a small image.

 #### Contact Card Generator